Nashwaak Watershed Association

 Natural tree hollows are becoming more difficult to come by in many areas – most trees don’t start to form hollows until they are at least 80 years old.
 As older trees are becoming more rare, nest boxes can create valuable habitat for those species that are dependent on hollows in trees for their habitat.

 Wooden bee hotels are a great way to host solitary bees in style as they hibernate over winter.
-For a detailed diagram, check out our addition resources at the bottom!
+For a detailed diagram, check out our additional resources below.

 Duck nesting cavities are important, as some species rely on tree cavities for habitat.
 Learn more about duck nest boxes, including how to build one, here.